digao-dalpiaz/DzListHeader/readme.md

 `Customizable` = Allow the column to be customizable on Customize Dialog

+`CustomTextFont` = Determines stored for TextFont property (is automatically set when TextFont changes)

 `Hint` = Column Hint

 `MaxWidth` = Column MaxWidth when resizing